Terms and Conditions

 - Criminal history

-- Medical history – including mental health, current medications and any medical requirements
+- Medical history – including mental health, current medications, vaccination status, and any medical requirements

 - Dietary requirements